QIWI-API/qiwipay-docs/qiwipay_en.html.md

 decline_url|No|string(256)|Redirect URL when payment is unsuccessful

-# QiwiPay API {#api}
+# QIWI PAY API {#api}

 ## Authorization {#api_auth}

-QiwiPay API authorizes the request by RSP client certificate validation.
+QIWI PAY API authorizes the request by RSP client certificate validation.
 Certificate is issued by QIWI for each RSP.

 <aside class="success">
 To obtain certificate, please submit certificate request in .csr PKCS#10 format to QIWI Support (bss@qiwi.com).